How to calculate and improve monthly recurring revenue (MRR)

 You use MRR to predict the total amount of revenue that your business generates from active subscriptions in one month.

-This includes active charges to existing subscriptions, as well as discounts, recurring add-ons, coupons and more.
+This includes active charges to existing subscriptions, as well as discounts, recurring add-ons, coupons, and more.
 However, it excludes one-time fees.

 Calculating your recurring monthly revenue is easy.
 You simply multiply your current number of monthly customers (or subscribers) by the average revenue per user (ARPU).

-Knowing your MRR helps you understand your business’s overall financial status and predict future earnings (or areas you can improve to potentially earn more money).
+Knowing your MRR helps you understand your business’s overall financial status and predict future earnings (or areas you can improve to earn more money).

 Here’s the monthly recurring revenue formula: